 - Employee wearables to interact with store data

-- Further developments with Robotics, where AI will be utilised to make smart robots that can make decisions based on certain situations.
-Examples of this would be a robot deciding if an area is unclean and requires cleaning or analysing items in a box and moving them to the right shelves.
+- Further developments with Robotics, where Artificial Intelligence (AI) will be utilized to make decisions based on certain situations.
+Examples of this would be a robot analyzing items in a box and moving them to the right shelves.

 The future of retail technology includes both physical advancements and better analytics.
-These will help businesses to meet the changing demands and expectations of consumers.
+These will help you meet the changing demands and expectations of consumers to achieve retail success.

-Technology moves fast in the retail industry – often driven by a more competitive landscape in many sectors and increasing consumer expectations.
-With younger demographics of shoppers often being digital natives, they help to drive this further and social media enables the spread of positive (and negative) buying experiences.
+Retail technology is super fast-paced – driven by a more competitive landscape in many sectors and increasing consumer expectations.
+With younger demographics of shoppers often being digital natives, they help to drive this further.
+Social media also enables the spread of positive (and negative) buying experiences.

 So, it’s important to keep your brand at the forefront of this digital wave by adopting emerging technology.
 However, there’s no need to rush in and take on everything at once!
 Choose technologies that align with your business objectives, customer profiles and will work well with your existing tech stack.
-This will help you to maximise efficiency and reap the many benefits.
+This will help you maximize efficiency and reap the many benefits of improved customer service.